-Ensuring compliance with regulatory requirements is an overarching consideration in our Group Compensation Strategy.
-Deutsche Bank Group strive to be at the forefront of implementing regulatory requirements with respect to compensation and will continue to work closely with our prudential supervisor, the European Central Bank ("ECB"), to be in compliance with all existing and new requirements.
+Ensuring compliance with regulatory requirements is an overarching consideration in the Bank's Group Compensation Strategy.
+The Bank strives to be at the forefront of implementing regulatory requirements with respect to compensation and will continue to maintain a close exchange with its prudential supervisor, the European Central Bank (ECB), to be in compliance with all existing and new requirements.

-As an EU-headquartered institution, Deutsche Bank Group is subject to the Capital Requirements Regulation / Directive ("CRR / CRD") globally, as transposed into German national law in the German Banking Act and InstVV.
-Deutsche Bank Group have already comprehensively adopted the rules in its current version, InstVV 4.0 effective September 25, 2021, for all of Deutsche Bank subsidiaries and branches world-wide to the extent required in accordance with Section 27 InstVV.
-As a Significant Institution within the meaning of InstVV, Deutsche Bank Group identifies all employees whose work is deemed to have a material impact on the overall risk profile (Material Risk Takers or MRTs) in accordance with the updated criteria stipulated in the German Baking Act and in the Commission Delegated Regulation 2021/923.
-MRTs are, as in the past years, identified at a Group level and at the level of Significant Institutions.
-Moreover, as per the requirements which came into force in 2021 and in accordance with the German Banking Act, Deutsche Bank Group also identifies MRTs for all CRR institutions at a solo level.
+As an EU-headquartered institution, Deutsche Bank is subject to the Capital Requirements Regulation / Directive ("CRR / CRD") globally, as transposed into German national law in the German Banking Act and InstVV.
+These rules are applied to all of Deutsche Bank subsidiaries and branches world-wide to the extent required in accordance with Section 27 InstVV.
+As a Significant Institution within the meaning of InstVV, Deutsche Bank identifies all employees whose work is deemed to have a material impact on the overall risk profile (Material Risk Takers or MRTs) in accordance with the updated criteria stipulated in the German Baking Act and in the Commission Delegated Regulation 2021/923.
+Deutsche Bank identifies MRTs at a Group level, at the level of Significant Institutions and, in accordance with the German Banking Act, for all CRR institutions at a solo level.

-Taking into account more specific sectorial legislation and in accordance with InstVV, some of Deutsche Bank's subsidiaries (in particular within the DWS Group) fall under the local transpositions of the Alternative Investments Fund Managers Directive ("AIFMD") or the Undertakings for Collective Investments in Transferable Securities Directive ("UCITS").
-Deutsche Bank Group also identify MRTs in these subsidiaries.
-Identified employees are subject to the remuneration provisions outlined in the Guidelines on sound remuneration policies under AIFMD/UCITS published by the European Securities and Markets Authority ("ESMA").
+Taking into account more specific sectorial legislation and in accordance with InstVV, some of Deutsche Bank's subsidiaries (in particular within the DWS Group) fall under sector specific remuneration rules, such as the Alternative Investments Fund Managers Directive ("AIFMD"), the Undertakings for Collective Investments in Transferable Securities Directive ("UCITS") and the Investment Firm Directive ("IFD") including the applicable local transpositions.
+MRTs are also identified in these subsidiaries.
+Identified employees are subject to the remuneration provisions outlined in the applicable Guidelines on sound remuneration policies published by the European Securities and Markets Authority ("ESMA") and the European Banking Authority ("EBA").